maciejs20/IBMCloudPakWorkshop/101-ShortCPLab/OpenshiftLab.md

-Openshift will download base Python image and will build the image using embedded workflow.
-It takes some time, but when finished, we will have new image in the image repository.
-Later the system will start the app, create it's service and route.
+Openshift will download base Python image and build the image using embedded build pipeline.
+It takes some time, but when finished we will have new image in the image repository.
+If would define the git callback, OpenShift could rebuild the app on each  code change!

+After the system will build the image,  it will also start the app and create it's service and route.

 Now go to the **"Builds -> Builds -> mypython** to see  builds for this app.
 There should be only one item available: "#1" - the first build. **Click on #1** to open the details.